CammiePone/Planning-Docs/Cammies-Combat-Tweaks.md

 - DamageTypes will be added on top of DamageSources for different weapons

 ## Damage Types
-- Piercing
+- Piercing - applies to Arrows and thrown Tridents
-- Bludgeoning
+- Bludgeoning - applies to Shovels, Pickaxes, and swung Tridents
-- Cleaving
+- Cleaving - applies to Axes and Hoes
-- Slashing
+- Slashing - applies to Swords

 ## Swords
 - Swords can now Sword Hop